cloud-elements/devportal/docs/elements/freshdesk/authenticate.md

       * To add more than one tag, click __Add__ after each tag.
       ![Add tag](../img/Add-Tag.png)
      1. Click __Done__.
-8. Provide your Salesforce credentials, and then allow the connection.
 9. Note the **Token** and **ID** and save them for all future requests using the element instance.
 8. Take a look at the documentation for the element resources now available to you.

 ## Authenticate Through API

-Use the `/instances` endpoint to authenticate with Salesforce and create an element instance.
+Use the `/instances` endpoint to authenticate with {{page.heading}} and create an element instance.
 If you are configuring events, see the [Events section](events.html).

 {% include note.html content="The endpoint returns an Element token upon successful completion.
 Retain the token for all subsequent requests involving this element instance.  " %}